vedanshbvb/hyperspectral_image_processing/README.md

 | Parallel + Chunking(8) | Step-C | 2.82        | 761.30           |

+The trend is opposite for step-c because of overhead.
+We can see that the increase in memory is ~6%

 ## Screenshots
 When you run, it should look something like this